|

 quality of life after serious illness or

 injury.
-The rehabilitation paradigm differs
+The rehabilitation paradigm

-an individualized, patient-oriented activity
+It is an individualized, patient-oriented

-focused on disability rather than disease.
+activity focused on disability rather than

-Rehabilitation moves from impairment towards
+disease.
+Rehabilitation moves from

-helping the patient find ability in the
+impairment towards helping the patient find

-presence of obvious disability.
-The
+ability in the presence of obvious

-rehabilitation medicine physician is part of
+medicine physician is part of an

-an interdisciplinary team, the members of
+interdisciplinary team, the members of which

-which have complementary roles.
+have complementary roles.
 Physical,

 occupational, speech and language,